u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/export_import_data.rst

   .. image:: export_import_data/dragdown.gif
      :align: center

-* When you add a new column, Odoo might not be able to map it automatically if its label doesn't fit any field of the system.
+* When you add a new column, Thrive Bureau ERP might not be able to map it automatically if its label doesn't fit any field of the system.
   If so, find the corresponding field using the search.